baransonmez/coff.app/README.md

 ## Structure

 While planning this repository, my main priority was to separate between business rules and infrastructure codes.
-Codes under Business package include domain, use-cases and output adapters(represented by the inner data package).
+Codes under Business package include domain, use-cases and output adapters.
 Domain and use-cases are
 written in a way that does not depend on output adapters.
 The reason why output adapters are not moved to a different directory is that I